shitoleyogesh2022/mantra-app/README.md

 ## Usage

 1. **Today's Mantra**: View recommended mantras for today based on astrological conditions
+2. **Chant Counter**: Click "Start Chanting (108x)" on any mantra card to:
+   - Track your chants with interactive counter
+   - Click or press Enter/Space to count each chant
+   - Visual progress bar shows completion
+   - Celebration when you reach 108!
+   - Vibration feedback on mobile devices
+3. **Manifestation**: Access Gen Z manifestation portal with:
+   - Real-time magic number alerts (11:11, 22:22, etc.)
+   - Daily angel numbers and their meanings
+   - Power hours for optimal manifestation
+   - Moon phase manifestation guidance
+   - Personalized daily affirmations
+   - Step-by-step manifestation rituals
-2. **Calendar View**: Navigate through months to see Nakshatras for each day
+4. **Calendar View**: Navigate through months to see Nakshatras for each day
-3. **Astrology**: Check current planetary positions and their strengths
+5. **Astrology**: Check current planetary positions and their strengths
-4. **Library**: Browse all mantras and search by keywords
+6. **Library**: Browse all mantras and search by keywords

 ## Technology Stack